 Bureaucracy may seem like a modern invention, but bureaucrats have served in governments for nearly as long as governments have existed.
-Archaeologists and historians point to the sometimes elaborate bureaucratic systems of the ancient world, from the Egyptian scribes who recorded inventories to the biblical tax collectors who kept the wheels of government well greased.1 In Europe, government bureaucracy and its study emerged before democracies did.
-In contrast, in the United States, a democracy and the Constitution came first, followed by the development of national government bureaucracies and public administration emerged.3
+Archaeologists and historians point to the sometimes elaborate bureaucratic systems of the ancient world, from the Egyptian scribes who recorded inventories to the biblical tax collectors who kept the wheels of government well greased.
+In Europe, government bureaucracy and its study emerged before democracies did.
+In contrast, in the United States, a democracy and the Constitution came first, followed by the development of national governmental organizations as needed, and then finally the study of U.S. government bureaucracies and public administration emerged.
+See the contract of the study of U.S. government bureaucracies and public administration emerged.